The Kids

 Circa 1900, the McFadden brothers: Dennis, James, Hugh, and Andrew

 At some point Andrew moved west to North Dakota while his brothers remained behind.
 One or more of those brothers had a farm in Minnesota, probably inherited from their dad.
 Their father, Hugh (Sr.) paid at least one visit to North Dakota.
-I remember my mother, Agnes saying how she listened to her grandfather, Hugh singing in Gaelic (Irish).
+I remember my mother, Agnes saying how she listened to her grandfather, Hugh singing in Gaelic, the native language of Ireland.
 Mom's older sister, Elizabeth returned to Minnesota after she graduated from high school in North Dakota, staying with family members while eventually finding work there with 3M.

 Mom was born in 1918, so her childhood recollections were from the 1920's and 1930's, yet the life people lived on the plains at that time had as much in common with the 19th Century as the 20th Century.
 The plowing and harvesting was done with equipment drawn by teams of horses, tractors being rare at that time and too expensive for a small farmer to afford.
 Mom also talked about going to church in town on winter Sundays in a horse-drawn sleigh.
 She rode a horse to and from the one-room schoolhouse where she and her brothers and sisters attended elementary school.